Sign In / Sign Out

 The BS program in actuarial science at ASU provides the tools to succeed in this dynamic career.

-Actuaries enjoy an excellent starting salary, exceptional job security with numerous opportunities for career growth --- and no graduate degree is required.
+Actuaries enjoy an excellent starting salary, exceptional job security with numerous opportunities for career growth.

 Actuarial Science (BS)

 Liberal Arts & Sciences, College of